tolgabirdal/Mitsuba2PointCloudRenderer/README.md

 python3.6 pointflow_fig_colorful.py chair.ply
 ```

-The outputs will be saved in the same
+All the outputs will be saved in the directory of the input point cloud.